embEDUx/documentation/src/background/evaluation/linux.md

 The considerations from the [design](../design/linux.md) will be evaluated within this chapter.

+## Cross Target Support
+**Linux** supports cross compilation and can therefore be compiled with a cross toolchain.

 ## Build process
 Due to keeping the possibility to build the kernel locally, emerging the kernel sources with OS dependent tools (e.g. emerge with **Gentoo**) is not a viable